Berkeley-CS195/sp23/content/readings.md

 <!--**Please complete [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeU6mNvNJIRAxUBTkUEDIM_pO0P9SE3tNmxD4z4rb4Ag4BL0w/viewform?usp=sf_link) by 1 PM before class!**-->

+U.S. Tech Companies and Chinese Censorship and Surveillance:
 - Recommended: Gallagher, "[Senior Google Scientist Resigns Over "Forfeiture of Our Values" in China][google_china]"
+- Extra: EFF Threat Lab, "[30 Years Since Tiananmen Square: The State of Chinese Censorship and Digital Surveillance][eff_chinese_censorship_details]"
-- Recommended: Mozur, Kessel, Chan, "[Made in China, Exported to the World: The Surveillance State][china_exported]"
+- Extra: Mozur, Kessel, Chan, "[Made in China, Exported to the World: The Surveillance State][china_exported]"

+The U.S. ban on TikTok and WeChat:
 - Recommended: Galperin, Greene, Opsahl, "[TikTok Ban: A Seed of Genuine Security Concern Wrapped in a Thick Layer of Censorship][tiktok_eff]"
-- Recommended: Sitarman, Wu, "[The Progressive Case for a TikTok Sale][tiktok_wired]"
+- Extra: Sitarman, Wu, "[The Progressive Case for a TikTok Sale][tiktok_wired]"
-- Extra: EFF Threat Lab, "[30 Years Since Tiananmen Square: The State of Chinese Censorship and Digital Surveillance][eff_chinese_censorship_details]"
+ - Extra: Yang, Wang, Wang, "[How to Handle WeChat’s Threat Smartly][wechat]"

+Historical Censorship and Surveillance in the U.S.:
 - Extra: Kayyali, "[FBI's "Suicide Letter" to Dr. Martin Luther King, Jr., and the Dangers of Unchecked Surveillance][fbi_mlk]"
 - Extra: Gage, "[What an Uncensored Letter to M.L.K.
 Reveals][uncensored_mlk]"